Patater/manual-git/manuscript/game_mechanics.md

+# Chapter 7
-# Basic Game Mechanics Applied to the Space Shooter Genre
+## Basic Game Mechanics Applied to the Space Shooter Genre

-## The Importance of Object Oriented Programming
+### The Importance of Object Oriented Programming

 Object oriented programming (OOP) is essential to making good games on a modern system.
 Although it is very much possible without object oriented programming,